Mappillai Samba Boiled Rice

 How to cook Organic Mapillai Samba Rice

-Cooking Mapillai Samba Boiled Rice is straightforward.
+Cooking pure mappillai samba Boiled Rice is straightforward.
 Because it is parboiled, it needs slightly longer soaking and a little more water than polished rice.
 Soaking improves texture and reduces cooking time.
 Below is a quick method; follow our detailed guide for step-by-step and tips.

 Quick method